-There is no excuse to feel uncomfortable on a mountain bike in the sub-£1000 class, as designers have experimented and discovered the best blend between slacker head angles and longer reach numbers, delivering superior high-speed stability and climbing comfort.
+There is no excuse to feel uncomfortable on a mountain bike in the sub-$1,000 class either, as designers have experimented and discovered the best blend between slacker head angles and longer reach numbers, delivering superior high-speed stability and climbing comfort.

-Whatever you can save between your purchase price and the £1500 price budget ceiling, can be put toward a dropper seatpost upgrade.
-It may not seem like a priority upgrade but speak to anyone that has one on their bike and they will all laud the performance and convenience of a dropper post.
+Whatever you can save between your purchase price and your price budget ceiling, can be put toward a dropper seatpost upgrade.
+It may not seem like a priority upgrade, but speak to anyone that has one on their bike and they will all laud the performance and convenience of a dropper post.

 Fitting the best mountain bike tires can transform a bike's personality for a relatively low outlay.
 Whether it increasing grip, speeding up rolling resistance or adding more comfort, fitting the best tires you can greatly enhance your experience on the trail.